hyurl/sfn/docs/v06x/en-US/service.md

 The basic `Service` class already includes these methods, in order to perform some elementary tasks, for instance, the auto garbage collection for internal data.
-If an extended class wish needs to override these methods, it should call the parent method inside the new method.
+If an extended class needs to override these methods, it should call the parent method inside the new method.

 ```ts